IMBMicroscopy/WiFi_Incubation_Monitor/README.md

 - Installation has been tested on Mac OS 15.3.1 with Arduino IDE 2.3.4
 - The Arduino IDE Serial monitor can be used to monitor and debug operation of the unit if required (ensure "Both NL & CR" and the correct baud rate (115200 default))
 - The BME280 may cause an I2C address conflict by default and you will need to change the address, either by setting the dipswitch to ON or installing a surface mount resistor to the address pad as per the board manufacturers instructions

-- due to the limited size of the included TFT display, some creativity was required to squish everything onto the display.
+- Due to the limited size of the included TFT display, some creativity was required to squish everything onto the display.
+  - If "room_monitoring
-  - "*" indicates the system is calibrating (rate is set in the code or via the configuration hotspot)
+  - "*" indicates the system is calibrating the CO2 sensor (rate is set in the code or via the configuration hotspot)
+  - "WIFI" in green text indicates connected wifi, Yellow text indicates the wifi is asleep to save power, Red text indicates the WiFi connection has failed.
   - "^" indicates the system is uploading data to the dashboard (rate is set in the code or via the configuration hotspot)
   - the current CO2 reading reported on the TFT is selected by the "switchCO2Sensors" value, below which the lowCO2 sensor is used if active.
-  - the battery discharge rate information doesnt currently fit on the display due to WiFi and IO indicates, so have been commented out in the code
+  - the battery discharge rate information doesnt currently fit on the display due to WiFi and IO indicators, so has been commented out in the code
 - Additional sensors such as the BME280 (Environmental Sensor including Pressure) and SCD41 (low CO2) can be daisy chained in any order with the STC31 (high CO2 sensor) to the ESP32 using addtional I2C cables using the STEMMA/QWIIC connector or via solder joints
 - 3D Printed Case:
 -   The included 3D printed case file allows for a BME280 breakout board to be installed as well as a lithium ion battery inside the case